 - Meals in a jar — Make some from storage ingredients; include a rehydration recipe attached with ribbon.
 These are even perfect for expectant mothers at baby showers.

 - Baked goods — Does anyone else have shredded zucchini in the deep freeze?
-Wrap specialty breads or cookies in plastic wrap and tie with a bow.
+Wrap specialty breads or cookies in plastic wrap and tie them with a bow.
 I often include the recipes, as well.
 One of the easiest treats I make every year is so simple.
 I stuff a whole, dried apricot with marzipan and then dip one end of the filled apricot in dark chocolate.
 They’re eye-catching, different from most other Christmas cookie-type goodies, and not overly sweet.

 - Coupon books — I know, it’s cheesy, but my kids are more likely to give me a few minutes of quiet time if I’m cashing in a “coupon.”
-They also LOVE redeeming coupons for “eat dessert first,” when they don’t love dinner or “free room cleaning” when they’re feeling overwhelmed.
+They also LOVE redeeming coupons for “eat dessert first” when they don’t love dinner or “free room cleaning” when they’re feeling overwhelmed.
 (Don’t squeal, but it gives me a free pass to ditch broken toys and incomplete puzzles.)
 Be creative!
 Print on cardstock and slip into stockings.
 Your husband might even think he’s getting a treat when he cashes in on “date night.”

 - Recipe collection — At my bridal shower, my mother-in-law presented me with a card file full of my husband’s favorite meal recipes.
 She even photocopied the ones in her mother’s handwriting!
 And while some of them aren’t my favorites, I cherish being able to carry on family traditions, especially using recipes and methods that may otherwise have been lost to posterity.